Euro zone bond yields rebound after hefty falls | Headlines

 Analysts at UniCredit said Italy, Spain, Germany, Austria and the Netherlands are likely to sell a total of 25 billion euros ($26.74 billion) in bonds via auction this week.
 "The fact that (bonds) are cheapening into a very heavy issuance week is just common sense," said U.S. Khanna.
 "The market needs some concession."

-Italy's 10-year yield was up 6 bps on Monday to 4.274%, after falling 48 bps the previous week.
-The closely watched gap between Germany and Italy's 10-year yields narrowed slightly to 201 bps.
+Italy's 10-year yield was down 1.5 bps on Monday to 4.21%, after falling 48 bps the previous week.
+The closely watched gap between Germany and Italy's 10-year yields narrowed to 197 bps.

-Traders will watch U.S. inflation data, due out on Thursday, very closely for any hints about the interest rate outlook for the all-important Federal Reserve. ($1 = 0.9350 euros)
+Traders will watch U.S. inflation data, due out on Thursday, very closely for any hints about the interest rate outlook for the leading central bank, the U.S. Federal Reserve. ($1 = 0.9350 euros)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)